asyncapi/community/BOUNTY_PROGRAM.md

 Upon request of the AsyncAPI Maintainer who is responsible for the resolution of the given Bounty Issue from the AsyncAPI's side in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline in case of a need.

+Reclassified Bounty Issue gets one of historical text labels `bounty/downgraded` or `bounty/upgraded` accordingly.

 ## Bounty Issue's Completion

 To avoid half-merges, unmet dependencies on the completion of other (inextricably linked) issues, waiting for merges of other separate PRs that provide critically important functionality for the given task, etc., and to avoid situations where AsyncAPI has already acquired an obligation to pay but factually the conditions of the Bounty Issue completion are not met yet, a system of double control with separation of concerns is exercised on the Bounty Issues:

-- after Bounty Issue's closure on GitHub, the AsyncAPI Maintainer, who was responsible for the resolution of the given Bounty Issue from the AsyncAPI's side, confirms the Bounty Issue's technical resolution by posting a separate confirming comment in this Bounty Issue's comments;
+- After Bounty Issue's closure on GitHub, the AsyncAPI Maintainer, who was responsible for the resolution of the given Bounty Issue from the AsyncAPI's side, confirms the Bounty Issue's technical resolution by posting a separate confirming comment in this Bounty Issue's comments (followed by another confirming comment from the AsyncAPI Maintainer of this specific repository, if these were two different persons)

-- the Bounty Program Participant proceeds with the process of claiming the reward only after the second comment from the Bounty Program Coordinator, confirming the Bounty Issue completion and readiness to perform the payout.
+- The Bounty Program Participant proceeds with the process of claiming the reward only after the second comment from the Bounty Program Coordinator, confirming the Bounty Issue completion and readiness to perform the payout

-## Bounty Issue's Time Of Life
+## Bounty Issue's End Of Life

+GitHub issue participates in the Bounty Program and is considered a Bounty Issue starting from the second of addition of the GitHub label `bounty` according to GitHub's timestamp until the Bounty Issue's End Of Life, which starts after the last second of the last day of the first calendar month since the start of the calendar quarter round of the Bounty Program it was introduced in, inclusive.

+In case a Bounty Issue gets an assignee before the End Of Life and continues to have an assignee after the End Of Life, it continues to be a Bounty Issue until completion.

+In case a Bounty Issue does not get an assignee before the End Of Life, after reaching End Of Life it gets the historical text label `bounty/unpicked` and is considered the one that reached End Of Life.

+In case a Bounty Issue gets an assignee before the End Of Life and is dropped after the End Of Life, it gets the historical text label `bounty/dropped` and is considered the one that reached End Of Life.

+In case a Bounty Issue gets an assignee before the End Of Life and does not get completed within the assigned Timeline after the End Of Life due to Bounty Program Participant's misperformance, it gets the historical text label `bounty/misperformed` and is considered the one that reached End Of Life.

-Bounty Issue has an overall time of life of five calendar months since the start of the calendar quarter it was first introduced in.
-If the Bounty Issue was not assigned during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets text label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and text label `bounty/stalled`.
-If during two calendar months of the second calendar quarter round of the Bounty Program the Bounty Issue still was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.
+Bounty Issue that reached End Of Life gets the historical text label `bounty/eol`, reward for this Bounty Issue gets excluded from the budget allocated for the corresponding calendar quarter round of the Bounty Program, and this Bounty Issue becomes a regular GitHub issue, which can be submitted again as a Bounty Issue Candidate.

+Dropped Bounty Issue can be assigned again to the same Bounty Program Participant who dropped it.

 ## Additional Conditions